 Padley Gorge offers up many classic photographic opportunities as well as the chance to get away from the more obvious shots (see above!) and try something different.
 You can see some of my other work here.

-If you found this article useful, please give it a like using the buttons down the left hand side – thanks 🙂
+If you found this article useful, please give it a like using the buttons at the bottom, or subscibe to my mailing list (over on the right) – thanks 🙂